josh-works/git_practice/readme.md

 Make five more.
 I kid you not.
 Five more.

 Once you have, take a screenshot of that part of your terminal, and post it to the #git_workflow channel in the turing slack.

+delete those branches.
+Git will let you.
+If it doesn't, figure out why.
+Post to the #git_workflow the command you're using to delete a branch.